acmpesuecc/acmpesuecc.github.io/posts/git-set-go.md

 title: 'GIT,SET,GO!'
 description: 'Get started with Git'
 authors: Anurag Rao & Sriprad Potukuchi
-tags: ['git', 'open-source']
+tags: ['git', github, 'open-source']
 date: '2023-10-12'
 ---

-## Introduction
+# Introduction

-You might have heard people around you talk about Git.
+You might have heard people around you talk about `Git`.
 You might have even used it personally for your projects.
 But what is Git?

 By the way, if you haven't done the SSH configuration already, we have written a quick script to do it automatically for you.
 Run this command: